Vietnam.vn - Nền tảng quảng bá Việt Nam

 The statue is about 500 years old, belonging to the Aztec culture.
 (Photo: Live Science)

-The statue's red, blue, black and white colors have remained intact after 500 years of being buried.
-It is estimated that up to 80% of the surface still retains its color.
+The statue's red, blue, black and white colors are still intact after 500 years of being buried.
+It is estimated that 80% of the surface still retains its color.

-To preserve it, the archaeological team had to use a crane to lift the stone block straight up from the ground and build a humid chamber around the sculpture, gradually reducing the humidity to preserve the color of the artifact intact.
+To preserve it, the archaeological team had to use a crane to lift the stone block straight off the ground and build a humid chamber around the sculpture, gradually reducing the humidity to preserve the color of the artifact intact.

 “The first time I saw this snake head, I was overwhelmed by its size,” said Bertrand Lobjois, associate professor of humanities at the University of Monterrey in Mexico.

-The preservation of the color of the snake’s head is crucial to this discovery, says INAH archaeologist Erika Robles Cortés, who may shed light on how ancient people kept the color stable for use in large-scale works, knowing that they needed to withstand various types of weather.
+The preservation of the snake’s head’s color is crucial to the discovery, says INAH archaeologist Erika Robles Cortés, who may shed light on how ancient people kept the color stable enough to use in large-scale works, knowing they would need to withstand a variety of weather conditions.

 Quoc Thai (Source: Live Science)